makidoll/UdpHolepunchTest/README.md

 - Add relay system

+- If host/client IP is default gateway, then get server's public IP

 ## Observations

 - Cellular network does not work.
 Should it?
 Using a VPN is a good way to test for now.